Study Abroad Program Overview

 See the UCEAP Program Guide

-for program-specific details about program structure and courses; academic culture and conduct; units, exams, and grades; orientation; housing; health and safety.
+for program-specific details about program structure and courses; academic culture and conduct; units, exams, and grades; orientation; housing; and health and safety.

 The Family and Community Health program is designed to coordinate coursework in Mexico City with practical experience and service learning in Oaxaca City.
 By the time you arrive in Oaxaca for the second half of the quarter, you will have the academic and social preparation to participate effectively in the community settings.
 Continued language training and lectures from the medical personnel of Child Family Health International (CFHI) will maintain the analytical aspects of the program.